benpm/cs6610/README.md

-# Rendertool
+# GL Playground

 ![](thumb.png)

-Assignments for Interactive Computer Graphics and Physics-Based Animation.
+Big mess of assignments for Interactive Computer Graphics, Physics-Based Animation, and Computational Geometry from spring 2023 at University of Utah.
+Check out the rat's nest of branches

 ## Features
 - Variety of lights, shadow mapping